-Understanding the sources of UFP in rural environments is crucial for assessing air quality, public health impacts, and the influence of both natural and anthropogenic emissions on regional atmospheric chemistry.
+- 675 Understanding the sources of UFP in rural environments is crucial for assessing air quality, public health impacts, and the influence of both natural and anthropogenic emissions on regional atmospheric chemistry.
 In this work, we investigate the outdoor sources of UFPs at Payerne, an ACTRIS and NABEL site in rural Switzerland.
 Although UFPs in rural areas have not been as extensively studied as those in urban settings, our research demonstrates that secondary processes can elevate UFP concentrations in rural environments to levels similar to those found in urban areas.
-First, we identify and quantify primary and secondary UFP sources using long-term particle and ion number size distribution measurements starting from ~1 nm.
-By combining measurements of nonvolatile particles and long-term BC concentrations, used as tracers for primary particles, we find that secondary particles dominate over primary particles in all size fractions, the overall particle size distribution, with a larger fraction at A higher secondary fraction is observed at higher particle concentrations demonstrating the role of atmospheric processing in increasing the number concentration of particles in the atmosphere.
+First, we identify and quantify primary and secondary UFP sources using long-term - particle and ion number size distribution measurements starting from ~1 nm.
+By combining measurements of nonvolatile particles and long-term BC concentrations, used as tracers for primary particles, we find that secondary particles dominate over primary particles in all size fractions.
+A higher secondary fraction is observed at higher particle concentrations demonstrating the role of atmospheric processing in increasing the number concentration - 685 of particles in the atmosphere.